 If you receive a retirement benefit from TRSL and you are also eligible for Social Security benefits, your Social Security benefit may be reduced according to federal regulations.
 Your TRSL benefit will not be reduced.

-There are two types of Social Security benefits: a spouse's or widow(er)'s benefit and an earned benefit.
-The type of benefit you receive determines the formula used to calculate the reduction to your Social Security benefit.
+There are two types of Social Security benefits.
+The type of benefit you receive determines the formula used to calculate the reduction to your Social Security benefit:

 - An earned benefit is paid to people who worked at other jobs where they paid Social Security taxes long enough to earn a Social Security benefit.
 It may be subject to the Windfall Elimination Provision (WEP) reduction.